 – or have returned to live in Australia and started receiving the age pension within the last 2 years

 The easiest way to do so is to log in to your Centrelink account through myGov.
 For those of you that would prefer to speak to a person instead of a computer, you can also inform them by calling the older Australians line on 132 300 or going into a service centre.

 – What Else Do I Need To Plan For?

 Now that you’ve got a better understanding of planning for travel during retirement, you might want to consider financial planning for other aspects of your retirement, too.

-The team at Ethica Private Wealth Specialists can help you to do just that.
+The team at Ethica Private Wealth Specialists on the Sunshine Coast can help you to do just that.
 We can offer you a completely free, no-obligation 2-hour planning session to help you get started.
 Call (07) 5443 5577 to book yours today.